One UI 8 Watch Update Finally Improves Galaxy Watch Experience

 There’s a grid view and a list view.
 Grid view shows all apps at once, while list view keeps things simple and familiar.
 Both work well, though grid view feels more natural with the updated design language.

 Touch response has improved too.
 Swipes feel quicker, taps register more accurately, and the overall experience feels smoother without drawing too much attention to itself.
+These are among the most noticeable One UI 8 Watch improvements during everyday use.

 Tiles have been completely redesigned in One UI 8 Watch, and this is one of the most useful changes in the update.
 Instead of being limited to single-function tiles, widgets can now be combined into a single custom tile.